-Our 750+ structure teaching database includes a wide variety of molecules (from adrenaline to zirconium complexes) and can be used to enhance learning across the chemistry curriculum.
+Our 750+ structure teaching subset includes a wide variety of molecules (from adrenaline to zirconium complexes) and can be used to enhance learning across the chemistry curriculum.
 A range of associated teaching units demonstrate how the interactive on-line teaching database can be used to teach core chemistry concepts.

 These entries serve to demonstrate fundamental chemistry concepts such as VSEPR theory, coordination chemistry, geometry, chirality and isomerism.
 They may also contain examples of common classes of organic compounds or functional groups such as alkanes, alkenes, alkynes, ketones, esters, acids, alcohols and aldehydes.
 Entries may also include common molecules of interest such as cholesterol, caffeine, or fullerene.